ytdl-org/youtube-dl/README.md

 Windows users can [download an .exe file](https://yt-dl.org/latest/youtube-dl.exe) and place it in any location on their [PATH](http://en.wikipedia.org/wiki/PATH_%28variable%29) except for `%SYSTEMROOT%\System32` (e.g. **do not** put in `C:\Windows\System32`).

+Ubuntu user can use apt:

+    sudo apt-get install youtube-dl

 You can also use pip:

     sudo -H pip install --upgrade youtube-dl